-Since its debut in 1978, the Circuit Gilles Villeneuve has only been absent twice from the F1 calendar, most recently in 2009 when contractual issues saw the event lose its place to Abu Dhabi.
+From its debut in 1978 to 2019, Circuit Gilles Villeneuve was absent only twice from the F1 calendar; in 1987 and in 2009 when contractual issues saw the event lose its place to Abu Dhabi.
 In March 2017, the organizers signed a new contract with the Formula 1 Group that will see the race remain on the calendar until at least 2029.

 - Michael Schumacher and Lewis Hamilton share the record for the greatest number of wins at Circuit Gilles Villenueve.
 Schumacher won seven times between 1994-2004, while Hamilton equalled his tally with victory in the 2019 race.

 - Riccardo Paletti, in only his second F1 race, was killed at the start of the 1982 race when he crashed into the Ferrari of pole-sitter Didier Peroni, who had stalled when the race got underway.
 Paletti’s death came only five weeks after Gilles Villeneuve had perished during qualifying for the Belgian Grand Prix and was the last death during an F1 race until Ayrton Senna at Imola in 1994.